Candy

 Ingredient Notes

-Chocolate - you can use milk chocolate or dark chocolate.
-I used chocolate almond bark that I had on hand and it worked great.
-Chocolate bars or chocolate buttons (such as Merkens or Callebaut) would also taste delicious.
+Chocolate - You can use either milk chocolate or dark chocolate.
+I used chocolate chocolate almond bark, which I had on hand and it worked perfectly.
+Alternatively, chocolate bars or chocolate buttons (like Merkens or Callebaut) would also taste fantastic.

-Fondant - use powdered or dry fondant.
-This item can be found online or in local baking supply stores.
-Bags are often labeled for candy making.
+Fondant - Use powdered or dry fondant, which can be found online or in local baking supply stores.
+Look for bags labeled specifically for candy making.

 Supplies Needed

-Small spoon – you will need a utensil to help spread the chocolate into the mold.
-I have found that a small baby spoon is the perfect tool to use.
+Small spoon – You'll need a utensil for spreading the chocolate into the mold.
+A small baby spoon works perfectly for this task.

 Assembly